#1 in Australia for education and educational research*

 Additional course information

-- at least three years of relevant work experience (or part-time equivalent)
+- at least two years' relevant work experience (or part-time equivalent)

-IELTS / English language requirements
+English language proficiency requirements

 Fees and scholarships

 The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year in which they started.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Credit for Prior Learning you have.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.

-Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 4 credit points of a typical combination of units for that course.
+The 'Estimated tuition fee' is calculated by adding together four credit points of study.
 Four credit points is used as it represents a typical enrolment load for a Graduate Certificate.

+Each unit you enrol in has a credit point value.
 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

 A Deakin scholarship might change your life.
 If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-If you’re a Deakin alumni commencing a postgraduate award course, you may be eligible to receive a 15% reduction per unit on your enrolment fees.
-Your spouse and members of your immediate family may also be eligible to apply for this bursary.
+If you’re a Deakin alumnus commencing a postgraduate award course, you may be eligible to receive a 10% reduction per unit on your enrolment fees.

 Course learning outcomes